 Now, Paul goes on from there by stating—and encouraging us—that it is God who works in us both to will and to do.
 "Will," when it is used in this context, means "to desire."
 It is God who gives us the desire.
 We already talked about He gives us grace.
 He gives us faith.
 He gives us the desire.
 "Will" means to have the inclination.
 It means to have the intent, to have the resolve, to have the drive, to have the pleasure, to have the motivation.
 Where are we in this equation?
 (And what we do have seems so hard for us.)

-John 14:10 Believe you not that I am in the Father, and the Father in Me?
-The words that I speak unto you I speak not of Myself: but the Father that dwells in Me, He does the works.
+John 14:10 "Do you not believe that I am in the Father, and the Father in Me?
+The words that I speak to you I do not speak on My own authority; but the Father who dwells in Me does the works."